greyhoundforty/COSTooling/COSrsnapshot.md

 # Overview
-In this walk through we will be looking at utilizing `rsnapshot` and `s3cmd` to have local "hot" backups, and "cold" backups in Cloud Object Storage (S3).
-The command rsnapshot will be used to generate the backups of the host system as well as remote linux systems if required.
-The s3cmd utility is used to push these backups to Cloud Object Storage (S3).
+In this walk through we will be looking at utilizing `rsnapshot` and `s3cmd` to have local "hot" backups, and "cold" backups in IBM Bluemix Cloud Object Storage (S3).
+The `rsnapshot` package will be used to generate the backups of the host system as well as remote linux systems if required.
+The `s3cmd` utility is used to push these backups to IBM Bluemix Cloud Object Storage (S3).

 ## Prerequisites
 	- One or more linux server with rsnapshot, rsync, and s3cmd installed.
-		- RHEL/CentOS: yum install s3cmd rsnapshot rsync (you may need to add the epel repo)
+		- RHEL/CentOS: yum install s3cmd rsnapshot rsync (you may need to add the epel repository as outlined http://www.tecmint.com/how-to-enable-epel-repository-for-rhel-centos-6-5/)
 		- Ubuntu/Debian: apt-get install s3cmd rsnapshot rsync
 	- SSH-Keys generated on your main backup server.
 In this guide that is referred to as 'Backupserver'
 	- SSH port open on your servers firewall.
 Rsnapshot uses rsync, which in turn uses SSH to pull backups from the remote-hosts so you will want to ensure you have the proper port whitelisted.